ChickenKyiv/recipe-antd/bio.md

 Before October 2017, I was working alone.
 I was coding a few projects at the same time.
 Then I decided to test one assumption - can I find some students, that will be able to obtain a not paid position.
 And I find some people that wanted to gain a real experience.
 Not just work on their own pet projects that usually users did not use.

-I don't know about the state of IT companies in your town, but I'm pretty sure that you'll find a well-paid gig in big towns like Lviv, Kyiv, Odessa.
-Did you think about moving to that towns?

-Tell me if I can help or advice you somehow.

-Thanks for your time and sorry for slow reply.

 ---